 Two thirds of the territory under drought

-"This is a hell, there are sparks falling everywhere," said a resident in the chain.
+"It's a hell, there are sparks falling everywhere," said a resident at the chain.
 Alhada is located 200 km north of the capital.

 Portugal has the most severe drought of the last sixty years with almost 68% of the territory in a state of severe or extreme drought.